ASmith1983/Get-Off-Grid-App/README.md

 ## Process and Thought logic

-A critical first step that is to set up some sort of structure and layout for the project and group all m ideas and steps into one location.
+A critical first step that is to set up some sort of structure and layout for the project and group all my ideas and steps into one location.
 I found using [trello](https://trello.com/) has really helped with this process.

 One main task was creating a minimum viable product (MVP) and a user story to help create a simplified description of what intended actions I wanted the user to experience.